 |

-However, statutes can spell out different penalty ranges specific to the crime.1
+However, statutes can specify different penalty ranges for each crime.1

 For instance, robbery is a category B felony that carries two to 15 years (if no deadly weapon is used).2 Voluntary manslaughter is a category B felony that carries one to 10 years in prison.3